zausin33/kickstart_forests_jag_ai/README.md

 - **`Sentinel_2A_{ABCD}`** columns with ABCD corresponding to a wavelength: reflection values corresponding to the bands of the actual satellite measurements
 - **`w{ABCD}`** columns with ABCD corresponding to a wavelength: contain the simulated sunlight reflection values for each wavelenth of the curve.

+All Data was simulated by Rico Fischer, Team Leader 'Digital Twin and Forest Modelling', Julius Kühn-Institute(JKI) for Forest Protection,

 ## Notebooks